Beacon Line: Reactivation study

 In October 2000, Metro-North undertook a feasibility study to determine whether it was operationally, financially, and economically feasible to restore passenger service to the line between Hopewell Junction and Brewster.
-If service was to be operated, during peak hours, trains would run directly to Grand Central, while they would run as a shuttle during other times, ending at Southeast.
+If service was to be operated, during peak hours, trains would run directly to Grand Central Terminal, while they would run as a shuttle during other times, ending at Southeast.
 Additional population growth in Dutchess County led to interest in using the line for passenger service.
 Using projected population growth, projected 2020 daily ridership was to be 3,060.
 The introduction of the line would reduce ridership on the Wassaic Branch by 20% and on the Hudson Line by 4%.
 Ridership would be poor, as it would continue to be more time-efficient for people to take Interstate 84 to Southeast where they could transfer to much more frequent electric service. $25 million would have been needed for rolling stock.
 Two shuttles would run exclusively on the Beacon Line, while three Upper Harlem Line trains would have been extended from Southeast to Hopewell Junction.
 The construction of a storage yard would have also been necessary if service were to be started.
 The four station candidates were located at Hopewell Junction, Taconic State Parkway, Green Haven at Route 8, and West Pawling at Route 292.
 The stations would cost $54–72 million due to the high cost of wetlands mitigation, and because of the possible requirement of a grade-crossing elimination.

 The line's speed restriction clearly hampers its ability to attract ridership.
 Four strategies were considered for raising the speed from 25 miles per hour to 59 mph.
 The three discarded options were: rebuild the existing track with wooden ties and with welded rail; rebuild the track with superelevation but reduce curvature within the right-of-way; or to disregard right-of-way constraints and to take property to straighten the line.
 The best option was to rebuild the track while super-elevating curves, reducing travel times from 42 minutes to 31 minutes.
 Nine bridges along the line would have to be rebuilt, and grade crossing protection would have to be installed.

 Since service on the line was not deemed to be cost-effective, it was not recommended to reactivate the line at the time.